 The goal is to identify the key people, groups and organizations that could be / will be impacted by the project and seek appropriate and effective strategies to gather stakeholder feedback to inform project decisions.
 The Project Manager will coordinate with existing ESD staff responsible for stakeholder relations and engagement as noted in the Stakeholder Management Plan.
-Link to Stakeholder Management Folder (Add location of final plan on WPC).
+Link to Stakeholder Management Folder - under "deliverables" on the WPC Project Page.